wireservice/csvkit/docs/tricks.rst

 These may be symptoms of csvkit's type inference being too aggressive for your data.
 CSV is a text format, but it may contain text representing numbers, dates, booleans or other types. csvkit attempts to reverse engineer that text into proper data types—a process called "type inference".

 For some data, type inference can be error prone.
-If necessary you can disable it with the To :code:`--no-inference` switch.
+If necessary you can disable it with the :code:`--no-inference` switch.
 This will force all columns to be treated as regular text.

 Slow performance
 ----------------